aws/karpenter-provider-aws/website/content/en/preview/upgrade/compatibility.md

 # Compatibility

-To make upgrading easier we aim to minimize introduction of breaking changes.
+To make upgrading easier we aim to minimize the introduction of breaking changes.
-Before you begin upgrading Karpenter, consider Karpenter compatibilty Kubernetes, the NodePool (previously Provisioner) API, Kubernetes Custom Resource Definitions (CRDs) applied through Helm Charts, and
+Before you begin upgrading Karpenter, consider Karpenter compatibility issues related to Kubernetes, the NodePool API (previously Provisioner), and Kubernetes Custom Resource Definitions (CRDs) applied through Helm Charts.

 ## Compatibility Matrix